§ 8701A Legislative findings.

 (b) In the event of the death, resignation, temporary incapacity or removal of the Director, and prior to the appointment of a successor, the Secretary may appoint any qualified employee of the Division or any of its subdivisions to serve as Acting Director.
 The Director may, during an absence from the State, appoint any qualified employee of the Division or any of its subdivisions to serve as Acting Director during such absence.
 In either case, the Acting Director shall have all the powers and shall perform all the duties and functions of the Director during the Director's absence or incapacity or until a successor is duly appointed and qualified.

-§ 8705A Division of Small Business, Development and Tourism — Powers, duties, and functions of Director.
+§ 8705A Division of Small Business — Powers, duties, and functions of Director.

 The Director shall have the following powers, duties, and functions: